 Parents play an essential role in supporting their child’s occupational therapy journey by actively collaborating with therapists to reinforce skills at home.

-Teaching toileting skills in a familiar environment can enhance learning and provide children with a sense of confidence and routine.
+Teaching toileting skills in a familiar environment can enhance learning and give children confidence and routine.

 Collaborating with Occupational Therapists